 As India bets big on Green Hydrogen, with the National Green Hydrogen Mission initiating multiple efforts to ramp up production, it's a good time to ensure that mistakes are not made at the beginning.
 And by far the biggest risk that barely finds mention is the risk of the impact on water resources in the water stressed country.

-Green Hydrogen is now viewed by governments and energy companies as a viable alternative to the traditional fossil fuel-based energy industries.
+Green Hydrogen, which needs pure water for electrolysis, is now viewed by governments and energy companies as a viable alternative to the traditional fossil fuel-based energy industries.
 As per a recent report by the Hydrogen Council, 680 large-scale hydrogen project proposals have been announced around the world, totaling US$240 billion in direct investment between now and 2030 – an increase of 50% since November 2021 alone.
 That number is likely to touch half a trillion dollars by 2025, as plans elsewhere, including in India, are firmed up for more investments,

 Akin to other countries looking at hydrogen for a sustainable future, India considers Green hydrogen essential achieve energy security.
 So much so that the country has set a long term target of replacing fossil fuel imports completely with green hydrogen, by 2047.
 This has been enshrined in the country’s newly launched National Green Hydrogen Mission, which envisages a complete ecosystem of production, including equipment.